-To this end Defra and the Welsh Government are providing some funding over a three year period to develop and support CHeCS “roll-out” the appropriate standards for voluntary adoption so as to reduce the risk of spread of bovine TB between herds.
+To this end Defra and the Welsh Government have provided some funding over a three year period to develop and support CHeCS ‘roll-out’ of the appropriate standards for voluntary adoption so as to reduce the risk of spread of TB between herds.
 The funds will also assist in the joint promotion of the adoption of these standards both directly and via the other CHeCS licensed health schemes.

 In 2015, APHA found that 36% of breakdowns in Edge areas were from purchased cattle, and 45% were from local exposure; it is estimated the figure in High Risk areas is likely to be similar.
 In Low Risk areas, 70% of breakdowns were from purchased cattle.
 Similarly in Wales the majority, if not all, TB breakdowns in the low TB area are as a result of undetected infection brought in through cattle movements.
 In summary, indirect contact is important and is likely to be the main route for infection outside of low TB areas.
 If indirect routes can be identified & addressed with the help of CHeCS, there is more opportunity to prevent infection through targeted biosecurity.